-UpGuard helps companies like Intercontinental Exchange, Taylor Fry, The New York Stock Exchange, IAG, First State Super, Akamai, Morningstar and NASA protect their information security and prevent breaches.
+UpGuard helps companies like Intercontinental Exchange, Taylor Fry, The New York Stock Exchange, IAG, First State Super, Akamai, Morningstar and NASA protect their information security and prevent data breaches.

 Whether your organization has one domain or thousands, our platform can monitor your organization's and its vendor's websites for issues relating to DNSSEC, SPF, DMARC, typosquatting, man-in-the-middle attacks and vulnerabilities.
 UpGuard BreachSight can also help prevent data breaches and data leaks of sensitive data and personally identifiable information (PII), protecting your customer's trust through cyber security ratings and continuous exposure detection.